Sharp Convergence to the Half-Space for Mullins-Sekerka in the Plane: Mullins-Sekerka Evolution

 The second half of \eqref{E:NORME} is motivated by Proposition~\ref{P:DECAY}, which shows that the time derivative of the dissipation provides higher regularity for $V$.
 It may appear unnecessarily restrictive to assume \eqref{E:KAPPE}, \eqref{E:NORME} instead of

-which would be sufficient for the energy-dissipation inequality \eqref{E:ENDI}.
-But we are interested in the regime where the dissipation \eqref{E:DISSDEF} is finite and nonincreasing.
-A sufficient condition for local boundedness would be continuity in time.
+which would be sufficient for the energy-dissipation inequality \eqref{E:ENDI}, but we are after stronger information: We will use \eqref{E:KAPPE} and \eqref{E:NORME} to identify a regime in which the dissipation \eqref{E:DISSDEF} is finite and nonincreasing.

 The Mullins-Sekerka evolution drives the interface towards a straight line, which is the equilibrium configuration (the energy minimizer).
-To measure the progress in this relaxation we introduce the \textbf{squared distance} $H(\Gamma)$ defined by
+To measure the progress in this relaxation, we introduce the \textbf{squared distance} $H(\Gamma)$ defined by

 where $\pi^\perp_{\BE_2}(x) \coloneq (0,x_2)^\mathrm{T}$ for $x\in\R^2$.
 The particular form of the squared distance is motivated by the HED-inequality in Lemma~\ref{L:HED}.
-It is an intrinsic version of the $\dot{H}^{-1}(\R^2)$-distance considered in \cite{OttoSchubertWestdickenberg2024}, for measuring the area between the Mullins-Sekerka interface and the flat line.
+It is an intrinsic version of the $\dot{H}^{-1}(\R^2)$-distance used in \cite{OttoSchubertWestdickenberg2024} to measure the area between the Mullins-Sekerka interface and the flat line.
 If the interface $\Gamma$ is the graph of a height function $h \colon \R \longrightarrow \R$ and almost flat, then the squared distance is close to the $\dot{H}^{-\frac{1}{2}}(\R)$-norm of $h$.
 Indeed if the normal $\nu$ is basically vertical, then $\nu\cdot\pi^\perp_{\BE_2} \approx h$ and integration over $\R$ is close to integration over $\Gamma$.
-Notice that by our particular choice of distance, we have built-in that the energy minimizer must be the line $\{x \in \R^2 \colon x_2 = 0\}$.
+Notice that by our particular choice of distance, we have prescribed that the energy minimizer must be the line $\{x \in \R^2 \colon x_2 = 0\}$.
 Any other \emph{parallel} line interface would result in zero excess energy but infinite squared distance.
 (Any \emph{non-parallel} line would have infinite excess energy.)